wing5wong/artisan-whs-static/source/_news/2020-07-01_our-annual-junior-speech-competitions-were-amazing.md

 * **In a close 2nd Aarna Marwah** had the support of all the younger siblings in the room, teaching them how to be the best.

-* **3rd Finnian Sinclair** is going to get us all arresting my teaching us ‘how to rob a bank’.
+* **3rd Finnian Sinclair** is going to get us all arrested by teaching us ‘how to rob a bank’.

 **Year 10 speeches had a 3-5 minute topic on their ‘Taonga’ / 'Treasure'.**